 As an injured passenger, you can claim benefits under Part 7 of the Insurance (Vehicle) Regulation Act, and/or you can pursue a personal injury claim.
 The advantage of a personal injury claim is that you can obtain damages that are not recoverable under a Part 7 claim, including out-of-pocket expenses.

 However, if you want to make a personal injury claim, it is recommended that you instruct a personal injury lawyer to act for you.
 This is because you need to collect evidence that proves the driver was at fault and shows that the accident was the cause of your injuries.
 A personal injury lawyer will gather this evidence on your behalf, putting forward a strong case.

 A personal injury lawyer will also liaise with ICBC and will deal with any counter-arguments they put forward.
 For example, ICBC might say that you were in part responsible for the accident because you were distracting the driver.
 This is known as contributory negligence.
 In such cases, your lawyer will use their legal expertise to ensure you get the compensation you deserve.

 Passenger accident claims British Columbia

-If you have been injured as a passenger and are looking for a passenger accident lawyer to help you claim compensation, please do not hesitate to contact us at John Mickelson Law Corporation.
-Either fill in the free online enquiry form or call us on 604 684 0040.Go back to Blog
+If you have been injured as a passenger and are looking for a passenger accident lawyer to help you claim compensation, contact us at John Mickelson Law Corporation or call us at 604 684 0040.Go back to Blog